jekyll/jekyll/site/_docs/continuous-integration.md

 convention for your builds such that all branches containing edits are prefixed, exemplified above with the `/pages-(.*)/` regular expression.

 The `branches` directive is completely optional.
+Travis will build from every push to the ``master`` branch of your repo if leave it out.

 {% highlight yaml %}
 env: